-University Centre Weston has developed a staged approach to making a complaint which can be escalated if the complainant does not feel the matter is resolved after the previous stage.
+4.1 UCW has developed a staged approach to making a complaint which can be escalated if the complainant does not feel the matter is resolved after the previous stage.
 These stages must generally be followed in order, and a complaint cannot be taken to a higher level until the previous level is exhausted.
-If a complaint is sent directly to the Principal's Office, it will be re-directed to the Higher Education Directorate to appoint an appropriate member of staff to investigate and action.
+If a complaint is sent directly to the Principal's Office, it will be re-directed to the HE Quality Officer and an appropriate member of staff will then be appointed to investigate and action.

-5. Stage 1 - Informal Complaint
+4.2 Stage 1 - Informal Complaint

-UCW expects that the majority of complaints can be resolved at an early stage through informal discussion without needing to instigate formal procedures.
-Therefore if an issue arises, the first step is to bring the matter to the attention of the relevant staff, either by email or verbally, and discuss it with them.

-If the matter relates to an academic issue, a student may wish to approach a tutor or Curriculum/Programme Coordinator.
+- 4.2.1 UCW expects that most complaints can be resolved at an early stage through informal discussion without needing to instigate formal procedures.
+Therefore, if an issue arises, the first step is to bring the matter to the attention of the relevant staff, either by email or verbally, and discuss it with them. - 4.2.2 If the matter relates to an academic issue, a student may wish to approach a tutor or Curriculum/Programme Coordinator.
 Where the complaint is about a support area or service, a complainant should contact an appropriate member of staff or the Head of Department.
-For advice regarding who to approach please contact the Higher Education Directorate office.

-Recipients of informal student complaints are responsible for addressing them promptly and fairly.
+For advice regarding who to approach please contact HEART. - 4.2.3 If a complainant does not feel able to raise complaint directly with the appropriate member of staff, then support can be given by the HE Student Experience Manager or members of HEART.
+Informal complaints can also be raised in the Student and Staff Liaison Committees (SSLCs) by the students directly, or by their Student Representatives. - 4.2.4 Recipients of informal student complaints are responsible for addressing them promptly and fairly.
 In all these cases the person receiving the issue or complaint should seek to discover the nature of the problem.
-This person should, however be wary of giving information which might be incorrect or exacerbate the complaint, and if in any doubt should seek assistance from an appropriate colleague.
-If an immediate solution cannot be found and further investigation is required, the recipient will let the student know within seven working days of receiving the initial complaint what steps (if any) will be taken to address the complaint and the expected timescale.
-If a resolution cannot be achieved formal procedures will then apply.

-It should be noted that this stage is an informal process and a written record will not normally be made.
+This person should, however, be wary of giving information which might be incorrect or exacerbate the complaint and if in any doubt, should seek assistance from an appropriate colleague.
+Staff should report all informal complaints and resolutions to the HE Quality Officer. - 4.2.5 It should be noted that this stage is an informal process and a written record will not normally be made.
 Staff will be encouraged to share the experience where the effectiveness of their Faculty/Department or Service could benefit.

-6. Stage 2 - Formal Complaint
+4.3 Stage 2 - Formal Complaint